UPDATED WITH FINAL BILL PASSED DEC 20

 Dec 14: Added feature: Users can now enter their exact state & local income taxes if they prefer that over the calculator's estimate.

 Dec 14: Added feature: Calculator now precisely estimates how much of family credits are refundable to incomes below zero, so the warning that was in place before has been removed.
+Dec 15: Added the final conference bill.
+A brief error that combining SALT and standard deduction on some returns, which was caused by the addition, was fixed.

 More questions or comments?
 Maxim Lott can be reached on Twitter here.